 SUPPLEMENTARY INFORMATION: Notice is here given in accordance with the Native American Graves Protection and Repatriation Act (NAGPRA), 25 U.S.C.
 3003, of the completion of an inventory of human remains under the control of the University of Washington, Department of Anthropology and in the physical custody of the Burke Museum.
-The human remains were most likely removed from Lincoln County, WA.
+The human remains were removed from an unknown location, most likely near the Snake River, WA.